flexewebs/whitepapers/README.md

 ## Superhumans are systematic in their approach

-## Superhumans act fast with a plan
+## Superhumans have a plan and act fast

 ## Superhumans show up no matter what